AlfrescoLabs/alfresco-environment-validation/src/main/docs/README.txt

 to install Alfresco should ensure they have fully validated that their environment is on the Alfresco Supported Stack.
-They should also ensure they have reviewed, understood and applied the various installation related information available from the Alfresco Network, the Alfresco Wiki and official product documentation.
+They should also ensure they have reviewed, understood and applied the various installation related information available from the Alfresco Support Portal, the Alfresco Wiki and official product documentation.

 After completing environment validation, but prior to installation,